eunomia-bpf/nvbit-tutorial/tools/mem_printf2/README.md

 ## Overview

 The `mem_printf2` tool provides a simplified printf-like functionality for GPU code.
-Traditional debugging methods like CPU-side printf or debuggers have limitations when working with GPU code:

-1. Standard `printf` doesn't work in GPU code across all CUDA versions
-2. CPU debuggers can't easily step through thousands of concurrent GPU threads
-3. Adding instrumentation often requires modifying the original source code
+Traditional debugging methods like CPU-side printf or debuggers have limitations when working with GPU code: standard `printf` doesn't work in GPU code across all CUDA versions, CPU debuggers can't easily step through thousands of concurrent GPU threads, and adding instrumentation often requires modifying the original source code.

-This tool addresses these issues by:
-1. Intercepting memory operations using NVBit
-2. Adding instrumentation to format and send custom messages back to the host
-3. Processing these messages on the CPU side without modifying the original application
+This tool addresses these issues by intercepting memory operations using NVBit, adding instrumentation to format and send custom messages back to the host, and processing these messages on the CPU side without modifying the original application.

 ## Code Structure

-The tool consists of two main components:

-- `mem_trace.cu` – Host-side code that:
-  - Sets up a communication channel between GPU and CPU
-  - Instruments memory operations in CUDA kernels
-  - Receives and prints messages from GPU code
+- `mem_trace.cu` – Host-side code that sets up a communication channel between GPU and CPU, instruments memory operations in CUDA kernels, and receives and prints messages from GPU code

-- `inject_funcs.cu` – Device-side code that:
-  - Formats a message when a memory instruction executes
-  - Sends the message through the channel to the host
+- `inject_funcs.cu` – Device-side code that formats a message when a memory instruction executes and sends the message through the channel to the host

 ## How It Works: Communication Channel